The Graph

 The Membrane Graph is a powerful abstraction that:

-• Unifies how data is read regardless of its source, be it an API or your own data
+- Unifies how data is read regardless of its source (API vs your data)

 The graph guarantees that programs—especially ones you didn’t write—can do what they say they do, and nothing else.
 It also enables visibility into everything a program has done.
 Nothing is opaque in Membrane.